 It could also be argued this is not really ‘trading’ since you will often, thanks to the extremely low odds you are laying towards the end of the game, not actually ‘trade out’ of you position very often, win or lose.
 When applying this strategy I find it best to just let the bet ride and either take the small loss if there are no further goals and only (maybe) trade out when a goal is scored making said bet a winner!

-It also needs to be said that there is no right or wrong answer as to what constitutes “late” in any given game and that you will need to develop a feeling for this over time.
-Typically I wait for the 88th minute onwards but this is not a hard and fast rule, much better to wait for the winning selections odds to drop to 1.05 or below and then make an assessment as to how much football you think is left to play and (potentially) start working in several lay bets at this point.
+It also needs to be said that there is no right or wrong answer as to what constitutes “late” in any given game and that you will need to develop a feeling for this over time by yourself.
+Typically I wait for the 88th minute onwards but this is not a hard and fast rule, much better to wait for the winning selections odds to drop to 1.1 or below and then make an assessment as to how much football you think is left to play and (potentially) start working in several lay bets at this point.

 Example of the Late Goals Strategy